barrybecker4/svelte-world-conflict/README.md

 - Original World Conflict game by Jakub Wasilewski
 - Google Apps Script version by Barry Becker
-- SvelteKit port, modernization, and framework extraction by Barry Becker (with help from Claude AI)
+- SvelteKit port, modernization, framework extraction, and additional games by Barry Becker (with help from Claude AI)

 ---